-Reviews of the first two seasons of Andromeda were written from 2000-2002 during the series' original run.
+Reviews of the first two seasons of Andromeda were written from 2000-2002 during the original run of the series.
 I stopped reviewing after the second season for reasons described here.
-Please note that all reviews contain spoilers.
+Note: All reviews contain spoilers.

 Season 2 (2001-2002)

 - 10/1/2001.
 The Widening Gyre — The crew of the Andromeda must face a powerful enemy and an army of Magog to rescue their missing crew members inside a massive star-powered ship that must be destroyed at all costs.

 - 10/8/2001.
 Exit Strategies — The Maru crashes on a desolate ice world while fleeing a group of Nietzschean slavers who have a score to settle with Tyr.

 - 10/15/2001.
 A Heart for Falsehood Framed — When the Andromeda crew goes on a covert operation to steal a valuable artifact that may prevent a violent confrontation, Beka finds herself questioning her emerging feelings for a rival thief.

 - 10/22/2001.
 Pitiless as the Sun — Representatives from a war-devastated world plea with Dylan to help them stop an unknown enemy from attacking their cargo ships.
 Meanwhile, Trance is interrogated by an alien government that wants insights into her people's true nature.